Find out what trustees need to do before deciding whether to make a grant to an organisation that isn’t a charity.

 - require sufficient detail in the grant application, and monitoring procedures, to enable the trustees to identify and assess risks and make informed decisions

-- ensure grants are authorised by the trustees, or within a framework of delegation that ensures appropriate oversight and scrutiny by the trustees
+- ensure grants are authorised by the trustees, or within a framework of delegation that ensures appropriate oversight and scrutiny

 Risk assessment and assurance

-You must avoid exposing your charity’s resources, its reputation or the well-being of its beneficiaries to inappropriate risk.
+You must avoid exposing your charity to undue risk.
 It’s vital to identify and consider risks in relation to a particular grant proposal and respond to them proportionately, as risks will vary in their significance from case to case.
-You and your co-trustees are responsible for deciding what level of risk-taking is appropriate for your charity, responsible and reasonable in the circumstances.
-Use your assessment of the risks to inform your decision making.
+Areas of risk to consider include operational (delivery), reputational and governance risks as well as financial ones including exposure to financial crime or tax liability.

 You should also carry out appropriate checks to assure yourself and your co-trustees that:

 - the organisation is genuine, reliable and competent to carry out the activity being funded

 - the organisation is suitable for your charity to work with and fund

 - you will be able to check and confirm that your charity’s funds have been properly used in line with its purposes

 - you have identified and managed any exposure to risks such as fraud, financial crime, extremism or terrorism